Resource Public Key Infrastructure: Border Gateway Protocol Security

+BGPsec uses router certificates, defined in and published through RPKI, which are fetched by validators to verify a BGPsec signature received in an UPDATE message.
+Signatures are created by routers using their private key, and verifiable using the public key contained in the corresponding router certificate.

+The use of cryptographic signing significantly increases the resource overhead in routers when sending and receiving BGP announcements.
+Further, to serve a significant security benefit, BGPsec must be deployed on a large portion of routers, in contrast to ROV and ASPA, which provides immediate security benefits to early deployments.
+These are the major reasons why BGPsec is practically not in use in the Internet, and working implementations for it are sparse.
+As of June 2026, zero valid router certificates are published in the Internet's RPKI, compared to over 375 thousand ROAs and several thousand ASPAs, even though ASPA has not even been fully standardized at this time.

 Management

 There are open source tools available to run the certificate authority and manage the resource certificate and child objects such as ROAs.
 In addition, the RIRs have a hosted RPKI platform available in their member portals.
 This allows LIRs to choose to rely on a hosted system, or run their own software.

 Publication

 The system does not use a single repository publication point to publish RPKI objects.
 Instead, the RPKI repository system consists of multiple distributed and delegated repository publication points.
 Each repository publication point is associated with one or more RPKI certificates' publication points.
 In practice this means that when running a certificate authority, an LIR can either publish all cryptographic material themselves, or they can rely on a third party for publication.
 When an LIR chooses to use the hosted system provided by the RIR, in principle publication is done in the RIR repository.

 Validation

 Relying party software will fetch, cache, and validate repository data using rsync or the RPKI Repository Delta Protocol (RFC 8182).
 It is important for a relying party to regularly synchronize with all the publication points to maintain a complete and timely view of repository data.
 Incomplete or stale data can lead to erroneous routing decisions.